“The Blessed gave glory to his Order with all the passion and pride of being a member of it with all his faith and all his strength” (Nicola Gori).

 Ossequi ai tuoi a te mille cose in G. C. Fra Girolamo

-Dear friend, I am now replying to your two letters for reasons you know well.
-The first part of your last letter is somewhat mysterious; I do not quite understand the meaning of certain paragraphs; I shall ask you for an explanation later, personally.
+My dearest, I am now replying to your two letters for reasons you are well aware of.
+The first part of your last letter is somewhat mysterious; I cannot quite understand the meaning of certain passages; I will ask you to explain them to me in person.

-I am very happy that you want to be part of the great family of St. Dominic, where, as Dante says, “Ben s’impingua se non si vaneggia”.
-The obligations are very small; otherwise, you would understand that I could not belong to an order that obliges much.
+I am delighted that you want to be part of the great family of St. Dominic, where, as Dante says, “Ben s’impingua se non si si vaneggia” (One gains much if one does not stray into vanity).
+There are very few obligations, for as you must certainly understand that I could not belong to an order that imposes many obligations.

-When the Saint instituted the third order, he instituted it as a militia to fight against heretics and then they had very severe rules, almost following the old rule of the first order, but now it has been transformed and no trace of severe obligations remains.
-The Dominican Office of Our Lady or the Rosary must be prayed every day, but even this without committing any mortal sin if you deliberately forget to pray it on one or more days.
+When the Saint established the Third Order, he established it as a militia to fight against heretics, and at that time they had very strict rules, following closely the ancient Rule of the First Order, but now it has been transformed and there is no longer any trace of strict obligations.
+One should recite the Dominican Office of the Blessed Virgin Mary or the Rosary every day, but even if one deliberately omits to recite it for one or several days, one does not commit a mortal sin.

-I hope that you will take the habit in the magnificent temple of Turin, and then I will be with you to give you a fraternal embrace; for you, who are already united to me by the bonds of fraternity through the Blood of Our Lord Jesus Christ, will be doubly so, having St. Dominic as your Father in common with me.
+I hope that you will make your profession in the magnificent church in Turin, and then I will be close to you to give you a brotherly embrace; for you who are already bound to me by the bonds of brotherhood through the Blood of Our Lord Jesus Christ, you will be doubly so because we have Saint Dominic as our common father.

-I would very much like you to take the name of Brother Jerome, not because it is the name I have as a son of St. Dominic, but because it reminds me of a figure dear to me and certainly also to you, who, like me, have the same feelings against corrupt customs: the figure of Jerome Savonarola, whose name I unworthily bear.
-A fervent admirer of this friar, who died as a saint on the scaffold, when I became a tertiary I wanted to take him as a model, but unfortunately I am far from imitating him.
-Think about it and then write me your thoughts on the matter.
+I would very much like you to take the name of Bro Jerome, not because it is the name I have as a son of St. Dominic, but because it reminds me of a figure dear to me and certainly to you too, who share my feelings against corrupt customs, the figure of Jerome Savonarola, whose name I very unworthily bear.
+As a fervent admirer of this friar, who died a saint on the scaffold, I wanted to take him as my model when I became a tertiary, but alas, I am far from imitating him.
+Think about it and then write to me with your thoughts on the matter.

 As for Genoa, I have not yet decided anything.

-I thank you also on behalf of mine for the kind words that are so welcome at this time, especially when they are not only thought, but felt with the heart, which, like yours, I know is close to me at this time.
+I thank you also on behalf of my family for your kind words, which are so welcome at this time, especially when they come not only from the mind but from the heart, which I know is close to mine at this moment.My best regards to your family and a thousand greetings in G. C. Brother Jerome